Domestic Abuse and Violence

 Children who live in families where there is domestic abuse can suffer serious long-term emotional and psychological effects.
 Even if they are not physically harmed or do not witness acts of violence, they can pick up on the tensions and harmful interactions between adults.
 Children of any age are affected by domestic violence and abuse.
 At no age will they be unaffected by what is happening, even when they are in the womb.

-The physical, psychological and emotional effects of domestic violence on children can be severe and long-lasting.
+The physical, psychological and emotional effects of domestic abuse on children can be severe and long-lasting.
 Some children may become withdrawn and find it difficult to communicate.
 Others may act out the aggression they have witnessed, or blame themselves for the abuse.
 All children living with abuse are under stress.

 - Consider the presence of domestic abuse as an indicator of the need to assess a child’s need for support and protection